 Scarlet fever

-Rashes of bright red color appear not only on the skin, but also on the mucous membranes, including the oral cavity.
-Patients are often hospitalized, but the treatment of scarlet fever coincides with the treatment of angina.
+Bright red rashes appear not only on the skin, but also on the mucous membranes, including the oral cavity.
+Patients are often hospitalized, but the treatment of scarlet fever coincides with the treatment of sore throat.

 Video: scarlet fever